MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Measurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which excludes the duration of sub-function calls.

-- **Data_OpenInPlace** - Whether or not a file must be copied to the Office’s sandboxed container before user can open it.
+- **Data_OpenInPlace** - Whether or not a file must be copied to the Office's sandboxed container before user can open it.

 - **Data_OpenStartTime** - The Unix epoch time when the file open started.